 Total War Battles (2012) is an iOS and android Total War game, and the first of the series to be released off PC.
 Battles is based on Shogun 2, and is strictly an RTS.
 The graphics are good for a mobile device game, along with the gameplay/story line, however no online multiplayer exists for it.
 Battles uses Shogun 2's soundtrack, and is an overall fun game. probably worth the five bucks it costs.

 The next PC Total War to be released will be Rome 2 Total War (2013).
 With a campaign map larger that Rome's, a new soundtrack (some of the old music will appear), new factions, the best graphics to date, and a million other undisclosed features, Rome 2 is set to be big.
 Creative Assembly has yet to release a list of all the new features, but we already know of all the playable factions, the size of armies and cities (bigger than ever), and the existence of named and numbered Legions.
 Only some footage and screenshots have been released from the siege of Carthage, and Battle of the Teutoburg Forest, but they are impressive, and some impressive numbers have recently been released.
 The game will feature 183 regions, 117 faction (8 of which are playable) and 500 units.
-All of these are impressive numbers, and only expand upon the weight Rome 2 carries.

 The newest Total War announcement has been Total War Arena, and all we know so far is that famous generals and their armies will be pitted against each other from all across history.
 We know nothing right now, but that sure does sound good.